dairyking98/RoboCam-Suite/docs/CALIBRATE_PY_README.md

 - **Upper-Right (UR)**: Top-right corner well
 - **Lower-Right (LR)**: Bottom-right corner well

+**How Bilinear Interpolation Works**:
+1. For each horizontal position in the grid, interpolates along the top edge (UL → UR)
+2. For the same horizontal position, interpolates along the bottom edge (LL → LR)
+3. Interpolates vertically between the top and bottom points to get the final well position

-The interpolation accounts for:
+This method properly accounts for:
 - Linear spacing between wells
-- Slight rotation of the well plate
+- Rotation of the well plate (handles angled alignment)
-- Non-perpendicular alignment
+- Non-perpendicular alignment (handles skew/distortion)
 - Z-axis variations across the plate

+The interpolation considers both horizontal and vertical components together, ensuring accurate positioning even when the well plate is rotated or misaligned with the printer axes.

 ### 4. Real-Time Status Monitoring